Blog

 Southern Corn leaf blight symptoms

-• Lesion Appearance: The most distinct symptom is the willowy, cigar-shaped lesions on the leaf with a grey to a brownish color usually being around one to six inches in length.
+• Lesion Appearance: The most noticeable symptom is the willowy, cigar-shaped lesions on the leaf, ranging from gray to brown.
+These lesions typically measure between one and six inches in length.

 Close-up of a corn leaf showing symptoms of Corn Leaf Blight with elongated tan lesions running parallel to the leaf veins.